-Because not heedless, careless, indifferent servants of the King, but faithful and earnest, the Watchers have scrutinized every little particular which fell from the lips of Him who spake as never man spake; and all the messages which He has sent them through His faithful Apostles and Prophets.
-And discriminating carefully, they discern that there are three words of distinctly different signification used in respect to the Lord's Second Advent; namely, parousia, and epiphania, and apokalupsis.
-Parousia is used in respect to the earliest stage of the Second Advent, while epiphania and apokalupsis relate to the same Advent later -- not that apokalupsis and epiphania relate to another or a third advent, but merely to a later feature of the Second Advent.
-These Greek words, it is true, are somewhat obscured or hidden in the Common Version of the Bible, and probably for a purpose.
+Because not heedless, careless, indifferent servants of the King, but faithful and earnest, the Watchers discriminating carefully, discern that there are three words of distinctly different signification used in respect to the Lord's Second Advent, namely parousia, and epiphania, and apokalupsis.
+Parousia is used in respect to the earliest stage of the Second Advent, while epiphanies and apokalupsis relate to the same Advent later-not that apokalupsis and epiphania relate to another or a third advent, but merely to a later feature of the Second Advent.
+These Greek words, it is true, are somewhat obscured or hidden in the Common Version of the Bible. and probably for a purpose.
 The Lord's purpose evidently was to keep the world and the wicked in ignorance of His gracious Plan until His due time; nor did He wish the particulars to be understood by the Watchers until nearly the time of the fulfillment.
-But now we are "in the time of the end," in "the day of His preparation," in the time in which it was foretold that then "the wise [not the worldly-wise but the humble Watchers who are wise enough to take heed to the Word of the Lord] shall understand.
+But now we are "in the time of the end." in "the day of His preparation," in the time in which it was foretold that then "the wise [not the worldly-wise but the humble Watchers who are wise enough to take heed to the Word of the Lord] shall understand."
 (Dan.
 12:10.)
-And hence, since many of the Watchers are not Greek scholars, God has made gracious provision through valuable helps, such as critical translations and concordances, so that the very humblest of His people may have a clear and discriminating understanding of the meaning of certain features of His Word which hitherto have been kept hidden under imperfect translations: and these matters God Himself has been bringing to the attention of His people, through special helps in the way of Scripture Studies.
-These "Helping Hands for Bible Students" have reached many or the faithful Watchers all over the world.
+And hence, since many of the Watchers are not Greek scholars, God has made gracious provision through valuable helps, such as critical translations and concordances, so that the very humblest of His people may have a clear and discriminating understanding of the meaning of certain features of His Word which hitherto have been kept hidden under imperfect translations; and these matters God Himself has been bringing to the attention of His people, through special helps in the way of Scripture Studies.
+These "Helping Hands for Bible Students" have reached many of the faithful Watchers all over the world.

-By these helps, the Watchers are rapidly coming to see that the word "parousia," translated in our Common Version "coming," does not mean what our English word signifies, namely to be on theway, approaching; but that on the contrary it signifies presence, as of one who has already arrived: The Greek word epiphania signifies bright shining or manifestation.
+By these helps, the Watchers are rapidly coming to see that the word "parousia," translated in our Common Version "coming," does not mean what our English word signifies -- to be on the way, approaching; but on the contrary it signifies "presence," as of -one who has already arrived.
+The Greek ,word epiphania signifies bright shining or manifestation.
 It is rendered "appearing" and "brightness."
 The Greek word apokalupsis signifies revealment, uncovering, unveiling.
-Thus these words epiphania and apokalupsis signify "appearing" and "revealing," as of a thing previously present but hidden.
+Thus these words epiphanies and apokalupsis signify "appearing" and "revealing," as of a thing previously present but hidden.
 The Watchers note also that the Scriptures predicate certain things respecting the Lord and respecting His parousia (His presence), which clearly intimate that He will be present and doing His work, His great work (of setting up His Kingdom and smiting the nations with the sword of His mouth) wholly unknown to the world -- "as a thief in the night."
-The Watchers also notice that the Scriptures clearly indicate that after the Lord has done certain things during His presence (parousia) and unknown to the world, He will later make a manifestation of His presence -- a manifestation which will be discerned by all mankind; and the outward manifestation is designated His "epiphania" and "apokalupsis" which signify "shining forth," "bright shining," and "uncovering," and "unveiling."
+The Watchers also notice that the Scriptures clearly indicate that after the Lord has done certain things during His presence (parousia) and unknown to the world, He will later make a manifestation of His presence-a manifestation which will be discerned by all mankind; and the outward manifestation is designated His "epiphania" and "apokalupsis"- which signify "shining forth." "bright shining," and "uncovering," and "unveiling."

 During the period of the parousia (presence) preceding the epiphania (shining forth) a certain work will be accomplished, unknown to the world, unknown to the nominal Church, known only to the Watchers.
 The ignorance of the impending trouble in the end of this Age will be similar to that of the people who lived in the days of Noah.
-"As it was in the days of Noah, so also shall it be in the days of the Son of Man." -- Luke 17:26.
+"As it was in the days of Noah, so also shall it be in the days of the Son of Man." - Luke 17:26.